nehaljwani/team.exiv2.org/book/IMaEA.md

 The most common issue raised on GitHub concerns lens recognition.
 For v0.26, I added the "Configuration File" feature to enable users to modify lens recognition on their computer.
 While this is helpful, many users would like Exiv2 to deal with this perfectly, both now and in the future.

 I intend to make a proposal at LGM in Rennes in May 2021 concerning this matter.
 Both exiv2 and ExifTool can format the metadata in .exv format.
 I will propose to implement a program to read the .exv and return the Lens.
 That program will have an embedded programming language with the rules to identify the lens.
 The scripts will be ascii files which can be updated.
-It will be called M2Lscript (MetaData to Lens Script), pronounced "MillsScript".
-The M2Lscript interpreter will be available as a command-line program, a perl module (for ExifTool) and a C++ library (for linking into exiv2).
+It will be called M2Lscript (MetaData to Lens Script), pronounced _**"MillsScript"**_.
+The M2Lscript interpreter will be available as a command-line program, a perl module (for ExifTool), a C++ library (for linking into exiv2) and perhaps a python module.

-In this way, new lens definitions can be added to "MillsScript" without touching anything in Exiv2.
+In this way, new lens definitions can be written in M2Lscript without touching anything in Exiv2 or ExifTool.

 I don't have enough time to work on both Exiv2 and M2Lscript.
-Perhaps a new maintainer will take responsibility for Exiv2 and allow me to retire.
+When a new maintainer will takes responsibility for Exiv2, I can retire.
 M2Lscript will be my swansong technology project.

 [TOC](#TOC)
 <div id="scope">